EMDR-Intensives

-Available In-Person or Remotely in Florida, Virginia and DC
+Available Virtually, Statewide in Florida, Virginia and Washington DC and Vermont

-Jordan Nodelman, LCSW is aย Certified EMDR Psychotherapist, certified by EMDRIA International EMDR Association.
+Jordan Nodelman, LCSW, BCD is a Certified EMDR Psychotherapist, certified by the EMDRIA International EMDR Association.
+Additionally, he is also an EMDRIA Consultant to other EMDR Therapists.
 Why does this matter?

 EMDR Certified Therapist in Fort Lauderdale